Children of Artemis: Community activities

 The core Children of Artemis team helped the Pagan Federation organise their conferences in 1997 and 1998.
 This period lasted two years, during which CoA did not develop as its resources were being fully utilised helping the other organisation.
 The PF president took personal control of the conference in 1999, this allowed CoA to focus back onto its own development.
 The first Witchfest event came three years later in November 2002.
+Witchfest events have included speakers such as Inbaal.

 The Coven finding service was ceased in 2003, as there were not enough Covens accepting trainees.
 To attempt to address this lack of opportunity, CoA has run "Wicca Introduced" courses twice a year, and now funds a few Open Rituals.

 Children of Artemis was one of the founding members of the Pagan Symposium, a group of Pagan and Heathen Organisations that actively co-operate on a variety of issues and projects.
 Children of Artemis also hosts the Pagan Symposium's website for the community.

 CoA sponsors and helps organise a variety of independent community events.

 In 2021 some of their members were consulted in connection with the British Museum exhibition Feminine Power: the divine to the demonic.